 The journal is edited by joint editors-in-chief Alexandra Schwell and Laura Stark.
 Magdalena Tellenbach handles production management.

-Ethnologia Europaea is supported by the International Society for Ethnology and Folklore (SIEF) and funded by the Nordic Board for Periodicals in the Humanities and Social Sciences (NOP-HS).
+Ethnologia Europaea is supported by the International Society for Ethnology and Folklore (SIEF).
 In compliance with the ERIH+ criteria, all contributions published in Ethnologia Europaea are given an abstract in English as well as an author biography, including affiliation and contact information.

 This journal provides immediate access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 Authors of published articles remain the copyright holders and grant third parties the right to use, reproduce, and share the article according to a Creative Commons license agreement.

 One of the benefits of open access publishing lies in others being able to re-use material.
 We believe that the greatest societal good is possible when people are free to re-distribute scholarship and to create derivative works.
 This is why we use the CC BY 4.0 license, under which others may re-use your work, on condition that they cite you.